BiswasJishnu/Vampire-Terminal-Theme/README.md

-# Terminal-Config
+# Vampire - A custom colour scheme for terminals
-A minimal terminal configuration with custom colour scheme and lots more
+## Inspired from the Dracula Theme